-- Failure to attend courses for a period of 14 days within a semester for Title IV or State aid recipients, or 30 days for all others without school notification of withdrawal or attendance waiver. - Failure to comply with any NCAD policies, rules, and regulations including but not limited to; policies on attendance, harassment, satisfactory progress, student conduct, student grievances and payment of tuition and fees when due.
+- Conduct or attitude that, in the mind of NCAD, is detrimental to the school or the well-being of others. - Failure to attend courses for a period of 14 days within a semester for Title IV or State aid recipients, or 30 days for all others without school notification of withdrawal or attendance waiver. - Failure to comply with any NCAD policies, rules, and regulations including but not limited to; policies on attendance, harassment, satisfactory progress, student conduct, student grievances and payment of tuition and fees when due.
 Dismissal means the student will be dismissed from NCAD immediately.
 The student will not be allowed to continue their education and may not return to the College for any reason. - If the student does not successfully pass Portfolio Review.